 360° Videos from National Geographic

-The folks at National Geographic have a handful of fantastic videos you can use in your classroom, from viking adventures to monarch butterflies.
+The folks at National Geographic have a handful of fantastic videos.
+You can use them in your classroom in many subject areas.
+This includes viking adventures to monarch butterflies.
 When you visit their YouTube channel you can see a selection of these 360° videos.
 You’ll want to make sure that you are using a compatible web browser and you may want to pick up a Google Cardboard (for under $10) on Amazon too.

-Depending on your learning goals for students, a trip to a glow worm cave in New Zealand might connect with your next read aloud to give background knowledge for students or extend a conversation around informational text.
+Depending on your learning goals for students, a trip to a glow worm cave in New Zealand might connect with your next read aloud.
+It can give background knowledge for students.
+A video can also extend a conversation around informational text.
 Alternatively, you might decide to take students on a Viking adventure if you’re studying this period in history class.

 Take a look at this super fun list of 360° Videos from National Geographic that is sure to inspire your students as you design learning experiences with virtual reality!